Ketel Marte Player Props: Diamondbacks vs. Phillies

 Ketel Marte At The Plate

-- Marte is batting .273 with 11 doubles, four triples, nine home runs and 24 walks.
+- Marte has 12 doubles, four triples, nine home runs and 24 walks while batting .280.

-- Among the qualified batters, he ranks 46th in batting average, while his on-base percentage ranks 55th and he is 50th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 36th, his on-base percentage ranks 47th, and he is 43rd in the league in slugging.

-- Marte has reached base via a hit in 45 games this season (of 60 played), and had multiple hits in 16 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.